gbmhunter/blog/content/posts/updates/2014/11-30-november-2014-updates/index.md

 * Made Online Calculators a main menu entry.

 * The "Component Packages page" is now been moved to be a sub-page of PCB Design.
-I have now started creating a seperate page per package as the single page was getting a little too large.
+I have now started creating a separate page per package as the single page was getting a little too large.

 * New [SOD-523 Component Package page](/pcb-design/component-packages/sod-523-component-package).